 The dangers of a rigid staffing strategy

 It might seem natural for companies to continually adjust employee headcount to match business opportunities.
 But the unfortunate result is a demoralizing, disruptive cycle of hiring and layoffs, followed by more hiring when business improves.
-A better solution is to develop a flexible staffing plan that entails utilizing a dynamic mix of full-time employees and highly skilled temporary professionals.
-It enables firms of all sizes, in every industry to nimbly staff up or down based on workload demands.
+A better solution is to bring in interim staff whose services you can quickly access when you have the need and just as quickly stop engaging when the need disappears.

 - You save money.
-Creating a mix of full-time and contract workers enables you to turn some of your fixed personnel costs into variable expenses by paying only for the talent you need when it's truly needed.
+The use of contingent workers enables you to turn some of your fixed personnel costs into variable expenses by paying only for the talent you need when it's truly needed.
 In addition, you lower the high costs associated with hiring and training new staff while reining in overtime expenses.

 - You improve your competitive position.
 A flexible staffing strategy gives you more control over personnel.
 That translates to an advantage over competitors whose rigid labor structure makes them more vulnerable to economic highs and lows.